-Trump Often Picks Fights With Governors, But Americans Like Them More
+Coronavirus Latest: Trump's Fight With Governors Is One He Can't Win

-President Trump's guidelines for "reopening" the country put the onus on governors across the country.
+President Trump's guidelines for "reopening" the country put the onus on governors across the nation.
 After the president falsely claimed he had "total" authority over the states regarding when to reopen, he is now set up, politically, to take the credit if all goes well and to blame the governors if something goes wrong.

 He has vacillated between praising and criticizing governors.
 At times he's downplayed their sometimes-pointed appeals for more resources, dismissing Democrats, in particular, as having a political agenda and not being "appreciative."
 Trump, though, has praised allies, including governors who have gotten criticism from health experts for their handling of the pandemic, like Florida's Ron DeSantis.

 Trump has a feisty, cat-and-mouse-like relationship with New York Gov. Andrew Cuomo.
-The Democrat Cuomo has gotten a lot of attention during this crisis, holding daily news conferences, where sometimes he disagrees with the president.
+The Democrat Cuomo has gotten a lot of attention during this crisis, holding daily news conferences where sometimes he disagrees with the president.
 For example, after Trump said he had "total" authority to tell the states what to do, Cuomo said America never signed up to have a "king."

 On Friday, Trump criticized Cuomo on Twitter, saying he "should spend more time 'doing' and less time 'complaining.' " Cuomo responded in real time: "If he is sitting home watching TV, maybe he should get up and go to work."